sutigit/i3e-sats/README.md

 - **`getSatVisibilityData.ts`**: The core logic.
 It iterates through time to find interception windows between the observer and the satellite.
 - **`sortNearestSat.ts`**: Utility to filter the constellation for the most relevant satellites.
+- **`getSatLiveData.ts`**: Performs real-time SGP4 propagation to stream live telemetry (azimuth, elevation, speed, etc.) and relative look-angles to the UI.

 #### **2. The Visualization (`src/cesium/`)**